Rickcau/Azure-411/assets/howtos/using-graph-explorer.md

 layout: home
 nav_order: 3
 ---
-    Prerequisites
 # **Prerequisites**
 1. [Read this document](https://learn.microsoft.com/en-us/graph/graph-explorer/graph-explorer-features){:target="_blank"} to get a fundamental understanding of how to us Graph Explorer and to consent to permissions.

-3. A User account with M365 license so you can run the Mail Graph API queries.
-You can [click here](https://learn.microsoft.com/en-us/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide){:target="_blank"}to read details about how to grant a user an M365 license.
+2. A User account with M365 license so you can run the Mail Graph API queries.
+You can [click here](https://learn.microsoft.com/en-us/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide){:target="_blank"} to read details about how to grant a user an M365 license.
 You will have issues with any of the Mail queries without an M365 license.

 # 1. How to: - Run a simple Graph API Query
 1. Navigate to the Graph Explorer by [clicking here](https://developer.microsoft.com/en-us/graph/graph-explorer){:target=_blank}.